GRAviTY-GAGAN/Github-Repositiry-Search-App/README.md

 #Github repository search app
-- A app using which we can search for repository of any user.
+- A app using which we can search for repository of any github user.

 ##Tech stack used